-- Interest on state and local government bonds is excludable on federal returns.
+- Interest on U.S. government bonds is taxable on federal returns but exempt by federal law on state and local returns. - ▲ Interest on state and local government bonds is excludable on federal returns.
 If the bonds were issued in your home state, interest also may be excludable on your state return. - Tax-exempt interest from certain private-activity municipal bonds can trigger or increase the alternative minimum tax (AMT), but the AMT now occurs much more rarely. - Corporate bond interest is taxable for federal and state purposes. - Bonds (except U.S. savings bonds) with original issue discount build up "interest" as they rise toward maturity.
-You're generally considered to earn a portion of that interest annually - even though the bonds don't pay this interest annually - and you must pay tax on it.
+You're generally considered to earn a portion of that interest annually - even though the bonds don't pay this interest annually and you must pay tax on it.